Introduction to the Blackburn Buccaneer S Mk2.

 A Bit More Power with the Rolls Royce Spey Engines

-One problem with replacing the engine had been that the main spar actually included ringed sections that went around the jetpipes so to avoid a very expensive redesign, an engine of identical or smaller jetpipe diameter was required.
-Fortunately the Rolls Royce's Spey with careful positioning would fit into the spar rings, though a major redesign of the center fuselage and intakes was still required.
+One problem with replacing the engine had been that the main spar actually included ringed sections that went around the jet pipes so to avoid a very expensive redesign, an engine of identical or smaller jet pipe diameter was required.
+Fortunately, the Rolls Royce's Spey with careful positioning would fit into the spar rings, though a major redesign of the centre fuselage and intakes was still required.